GhoulKingR/tic-tac-toe-game/README.md

 # Tic-Tac-toe

-> This page will be updated at the end of the tutorial.
+> This page will be updated at the end of the production.
+>
+> `PROJECT_DESIGN.md` is also in remodelling.

 <!--
 # Getting started